phobos101/frontend-gulp-template/README.md

 # Front-End Gulp Template
-Full front-end template that uses gulp for pre and post-processors.
+Full front-end template that uses gulp for pre and post-processing, minification, conversion and compression.

 ## Installation
 1. Clone the repo `git clone git@github.com:phobos101/frontend-gulp-template.git`
 2. Install the dependencies `npm install`
 3. Start building in the `/source` dir
+4. Once your site is built, test with `gulp` to run them all, or `gulp <task>`

 ## Switch between development build and production build
 This template will build the site differently depending if you want to have a dev build or deploy to production.